Be an IFLP Employer

-The Institute for the Future of Law Practice provides a variety of different internship opportunities for companies and service providers.
+The Institute for the Future of Law Practice provides a variety of different internship hosting opportunities for companies, law firms, and service providers.
 This is a unique opportunity to become an IFLP employer and access a pre-screened pool of specially trained candidates.

-Under the Supervised Internship model, the Company partners with one of the Institute’s participating service providers to share an intern who will perform a defined project or set of services for the company or firm.
+Managed Internships pair a company or law firm with one of IFLP's participating service providers to share an intern who will perform a defined project or set of services for the company or firm.
 The company or law firm and the service provider define the project at the outset and jointly select the intern.
-The Service Partner on boards, pays, and supervises the intern, and oversees the overall project.
+The service provider on-boards, pays, and supervises the intern, and oversees the overall project.
 The company or firm pays the service provider an agreed upon flat fee for the project, which includes compensation for the intern in line with the guidelines listed above and basic cost recovery for the service provider.

-Companies may find that it makes sense to tweak one of the standard models for their circumstances.
+Companies and law firms may find that it makes sense to tweak one of the standard models for their specific circumstances.
 We are happy to work with you as needed, as long as the internship provides the student with a quality experience that would qualify for credit under ABA standards.